Last fact-checked: 11 November 2020

 Wishing you could afford surgery to get a flatter, smoother stomach.
 Now can with a tummy tuck in the Philippines, where prices are at least 50% lower than at home, potentially saving you thousands – which is more than enough to pay your surgery and a relaxing holiday beforehand.

 There’s any number of reasons you may want a tummy tuck.
 Pregnancy, weight gain and weight loss, and even just getting older – all can cause our skin to stretch, leaving it baggy and loose, and in some cases forming ugly folds.

-As long as you are over 18, don’t intent to get pregnant again and have a reasonable expectation as to the outcome you may be a suitable candidate for the procedure.
+As long as you are over 18, don’t intend to get pregnant again and have a reasonable expectation as to the outcome you may be a suitable candidate for the procedure.

 The Philippines is making a name for itself as a medical tourism center.
 Like many other developing nations, the cost of living is really low here, which means your doctor’s office rental, utilities, staffing costs and all those other things which have to be covered in your bill are less–which of course, means your bill is too!

 The low costs here are no reflection on the services somehow being inferior and you ‘get what you pay for’.
 In fact, it couldn’t be further from the truth.
 Services aimed at medical tourists are generally exceptionally high.
 If they weren’t then people just wouldn’t come.
 Medical tourism tends to be a symbiotic relationship between providers and patients – and one simply wouldn’t exist without the other.